-Students Who Receive Special Education Services with Other School-Aged Children in the Home
+A Student Who Receives Special Education Services with Other School-Aged Children in the Home

-If a student is receiving special education services at a campus outside his or her attendance zone, the parent or guardian may request that any other student residing in the household be transferred to the same campus, if the appropriate grade level for the transferring student is offered on that campus.
-However, the district is not required to provide transportation to the other children in the household.
-The parent or guardian should speak with the principal of the school regarding transportation needs prior to requesting a transfer for any other children in the home.
+If a student is receiving special education services at a campus outside his or her attendance zone, state law permits the parent or guardian to request that other students residing in the household be transferred to the same campus-if the grade level for the transferring student is offered on that campus.

+The student receiving special education services would be entitled to transportation; however, the district is not required to provide transportation to other children in the household.

+The parent or guardian should contact the school principal regarding transportation needs prior to requesting a transfer for other children in the home.
 [See policy FDB(LOCAL).]

-Students Who Speak a Primary Language Other than English
+A Student Who Speaks a Primary Language Other than English

 A student may be eligible to receive specialized support if his or her primary language is not English, and the student has difficulty performing ordinary class work in English.

-If the student qualifies for these extra services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.
+If the student qualifies for these services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.

-Students with Physical or Mental Impairments Protected Under Section 504
+A Student with Physical or Mental Impairments Protected under Section 504

-A student determined to have a physical or mental impairment that substantially limits a major life activity, as defined by law, and who does not otherwise qualify for special education services, may qualify for protections under Section 504 of the Rehabilitation Act.
+A student with a physical or mental impairment that substantially limits a major life activity, as defined by law-and who does not otherwise qualify for special education services-may qualify for protections under Section 504 of the Rehabilitation Act.

 Section 504 is a federal law designed to prohibit discrimination against individuals with disabilities.

-When an evaluation is requested, a committee will be formed to determine if the student is in need of services and supports under Section 504 to receive a free appropriate public education (FAPE), as this is defined in federal law.
+When an evaluation is requested, a committee will be formed to determine whether the student needs services and supports under Section 504 in order to receive a free appropriate public education (FAPE), as defined in federal law.

 [See policy FB.]

-[See also Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services on page 17 for more information.]
+[See A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services on page 21 for more information.]

+Section II:

-Section II: Other Important Information for Students and Parents
+Other Important Information for Parents and Students

 Topics in this section of the Student Handbook contain important information on academics, school activities, and school operations and requirements.
 Take a moment with your child to become familiar with the various issues addressed in this section.
 It is organized in alphabetical order to serve as a quick-reference when you or your child has a question about a specific school-related issue.
 Where possible, the topics are also organized to alert you to the applicability of each topic based on a student's age or grade level.
-Should you be unable to find the information on a particular topic, please contact the principal.
+Should you be unable to find the information on a particular topic, please contact the campus Principal.

-Absences/Attendance
+Absences / Attendance